Learn everything you need to know to vote

 1. Before providing a limited ballot to the applicant, the early voting clerk must verify, if possible, that the applicant does not have an effective voter registration in the county of new residence.

 2. If the person has applied in the county of new residence for a voter registration that will be effective on or before Election Day, the limited ballot application must be rejected.
+The voter will be able to vote a regular ballot in the new county since the registration will be effective by election day.

 F. Notification to Voter Registrar.
 [Sec.
 112.012]